Setting up the integration»

 After clicking Next you should see the Action page.
 Under the Settings section fill in the Spacelift Webhook endpoint URL.
 Leave Basic authentication username empty and put the Webhook password under Basic authentication password and click Finish.

 Once done you should see the list of configured Service Hooks.
-Repeat the same process for the Pull request created trigger event.
+Repeat the same process for the others.
 Afterwards you should see the configured webhooks on the Service Hooks settings page.

 When creating a Stack, you will now be able to choose the Azure DevOps provider and a repository inside of it:

 Unlinking the Integration»